python-parsy/parsy/docs/howto/lexing.rst

 we were at it, so in this case our list of tokens is not a list of strings, but heterogeneous.

-The next step is the parser, which is very simple because are looking a very limited language:
+The next step is the parser.
+We create some classes to represent different commands, and then use parsy again to create a parser which is very simple because this is a very limited language:

 .. literalinclude:: ../../examples/simple_logo_parser.py
    :language: python